Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Frame and foundation: layered high-density foam; thicker laminated hardwood; drop-in coil or sinuous wire foundation

-• Return / cancellation constraints: no returns for custom/Made-to-Order; changes or cancellations are limited after 24 hours
+• Custom-order policy: no returns; changes or cancellations are not accepted after 24 hours

-• Warranty highlights: domestic frames 7 years; springs 5 years; fabrics 1 year
+• Warranty highlights: domestic frames 7 years; springs 5 years; fabrics 1 year, subject to exclusions

 True Custom Track Arm Sofa